India, B'desh want stability, love and peace instead of instability, terror and unrest in world:Modi | Politics

 India, B'desh want stability, love and peace instead of instability, terror and unrest in world:Modi

-India and Bangladesh want stability, love and peace instead of instability, terror and unrest in the world, Prime Minister Narendra Modi said on Saturday as he underlined that both countries want to see the world progressing through their own development.
+India and Bangladesh want stability, love and peace instead of instability, terror and unrest in the world, Prime Minister Narendra Modi said on Saturday as he underlined that the two friendly neighbours want to see the world progressing through their own development.

-Prime Minister Modi was speaking to the Matua community members after offering prayers at a temple in Gopalganj's Orakandi - the birthplace of Hindu mystic figure and community's spiritual guru Harichand Thakur.
+Prime Minister Modi made the remarks while speaking to the Matua community members after offering prayers at their temple in Gopalganj's Orakandi - the birthplace of Hindu mystic figure and community's spiritual guru Harichand Thakur.

 ''Both India and Bangladesh want to see the world progressing through their own development.
 Both the countries want to see stability, love, and peace instead of instability, terror, and unrest in the world,'' Modi said.